Gardening’s Not All Work!

 6. Keep moisture level constant.
 The best way to keep the moisture content of the soil constant is to secure plastic wrap or a clear plastic bag over the freshly seeded pots.
 Alternatively, use a germination tray with a clear plastic cover.
 Check daily for moisture and germination, and when the seeds have germinated, remove the covering.
 Since top watering can disturb emerging seedlings, hydrate by placing the entire pot in a couple of inches of warm water so the planting medium wicks moisture upwards.
 If this isn’t an option use a fine mist spray.

 7. Keep your seeds warm.
 Most seeds need a temperature of around 70˚F degrees to germinate.
 If you don’t have a warm spot, use a space heater or a heating pad beneath the seeded trays.
 Special heating pads designed for germinating are available at most garden centers.
-Keep an eye on moisture levels to ensure the seed containers don’t dry out.
+Keep an eye on moisture levels to ensure the soil doesn’t dry out.

 8. Rotate your seedlings.
 Once your seeds have germinated, place the containers in a sunny south-facing window and turn the container a quarter turn each day.
 This prevents the seedlings from reaching towards the light and growing bent and elongated stems.
 Brush the tops of the seedlings lightly with your hand to encourage stronger stem growth.